Location of Adventure

 A very important feature of our polar bear trips is the limited group size.
 Nature and wildlife are always best experienced in smaller groups, and this is particularly important on our photography expeditions, to enhance our access to the best photography opportunities and personalized attention from our Expedition Leaders.
-While the Tundra Lodge has capacity for 32 guests plus staff, we limit our group to approximately 29 travelers, for added margin.
-On tundra wildlife drives aboard the Polar Rovers, we generally accommodate 16 guests, leaving plenty of room for you to spread out, store your gear, and move about the Rover to get the best perspectives on the polar bears.
+We limit our group to approximately 29 travelers, and on tundra wildlife drives aboard the Polar Rovers, we generally accommodate 16 guests, leaving plenty of room for you to spread out, store your gear, and move about the Rover to get the best perspectives on the polar bears.

 Specialized 4x4 Land Rovers and Land Cruisers

 Our Private Leaders

 - Trip price includes: Accommodations in Winnipeg and on our private Tundra Lodge, services of Nat Hab's professional Photography Expedition Leaders and assistants, Polar Rover excursions, dog sledding excursion, evening wildlife and cultural presentations, all meals from dinner on Day 1 through breakfast on final day, some alcoholic beverages, cold-weather gear including a parka and boots during your trip, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.

 - Internal air cost includes: Round-trip private charter flights from Winnipeg to Churchill.
 (Internal air cost and trip cost are listed separately in 2019.)

 Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone